jim-rhoades/DivingBoard/README.md

 Since "ClientID.swift" is included in .gitignore, that will enable you to run and test changes to DivingBoard and PhotoViewer without risk of accidentally including your Unsplash app ID in a commit.

 ## ToDo
-- [ ] change from a square grid layout to a waterfall layout that shows uncropped photos instead of square crops
+- [ ] change from a square grid layout to a waterfall layout that shows uncropped photos instead of square crops:
 ![DivingBoard](http://crushapps.com/divingboard/img/divingboard_waterfall.jpg)
 - [ ] improve the unit tests - in particular, there should be tests for UnsplashClient's `requestPhotosFor` method using a stub / fake data (the project includes files containing real JSON data from the Unsplash API… `test_data_photos.json` and `test_data_search.json`, but they aren't currently being used)
 - [ ] add support for CocoaPods?